Top 5 Bourbon Distilleries Near Lexington KY

 Distance from Lexington: 24 miles (28 minutes) Best for: Architecture lovers, unique bourbon recipes, and scenic location

-Four Roses looks like a Spanish mission somehow landed in the Kentucky countryside.
-The unique architecture alone makes it worth the drive, but what's inside is even more impressive.
-Four Roses uses 10 different bourbon recipes (two mash bills with five yeast strains), creating incredibly diverse and complex flavors.
+Four Roses has this wild looking building that honestly doesn't look like anything else in Kentucky.
+It looks like it was dropped in from another part of the world.
+The architecture alone makes it worth the drive, but what's inside is even more impressive.
+Four Roses uses 10 different bourbon recipes, two mash bills with five yeast strains, creating incredibly diverse and complex flavors.

 What Makes It Special

-The distillery sits right on the Kentucky River with gorgeous views, and the Spanish Mission-style building is unlike any other distillery in Kentucky.
-Four Roses was only available in international markets for decades, making it a sort of hidden gem that's now experiencing a well-deserved renaissance.
+The distillery sits right on the Kentucky River with gorgeous views, and the building looks like nothing else you will find at any other distillery in Kentucky.
+Four Roses was only available in international markets for decades, making it a sort of hidden gem that is now getting the recognition it deserves.
 Their single barrel and small batch selections are outstanding.

 Insider Tips

-• Visit the Warehouse: The rick house tour at their Cox's Creek facility (about 45 minutes south) is worth it if you have time—massive, cathedral-like rick houses with incredible bourbon angel's share aromas.
+- Visit the Warehouse: The rick house tour at their Cox's Creek facility (about 45 minutes south) is worth it if you have time.
+The rick houses are massive and cathedral-like, with incredible bourbon angel's share aromas.

-• Pack a picnic: The grounds have picnic tables with river views—grab food in Lexington and enjoy it here.
+- Pack a picnic: The grounds have picnic tables with river views.
+Grab some food in Lexington before you go and enjoy it there.

 4. Wild Turkey Distillery (Lawrenceburg, KY)